hossain-khan/android-compose-app-template/README.md

 * [ ] Update/remove repository license
 * [ ] Configure [renovate](https://github.com/apps/renovate) for dependency management or remove [`renovate.json`](https://github.com/hossain-khan/android-compose-app-template/blob/main/renovate.json) file
 * [ ] Choose [Google font](https://github.com/hossain-khan/android-compose-app-template/blob/main/app/src/main/java/app/example/ui/theme/Type.kt#L16-L30) for your app, or remove it.

+### Troubleshooting 🔧

+**Script shows wrong flag values (Keep examples: false when --keep-examples was passed):**
+- ✅ **Fixed** - Script now properly handles flags in any position
+- Use `--keep-script` to preserve the script for debugging if needed

+**Directory structure gets flattened (all files moved to package root):**
+- ✅ **Fixed** - Script now preserves subdirectory structure (`ui/theme/`, `di/`, etc.)
+- Files maintain their original organization within the new package

+**Need to re-run the script:**
+- Use `--keep-script` flag to prevent script deletion
+- Restore from git if you have the original template committed
+- Re-clone the template repository if needed

 ## Demo 📹